 There’s no shortage of free VPNs out there, but we recommend avoiding the vast majority of them.
 Free VPNs typically don’t hand out the config files necessary for a Tomato router to connect to their servers.
 Instead, they prefer you use their desktop or mobile apps, which often contain tracking cookies, inject advertisements, and occasionally even infect your device with malware.

 Free VPNs often slack on privacy and security protections.
-Encryption standards tend to be inadequate, and many will mine your internet traffic for data that can be sold to third party advertisers.
+They can’t offer advanced features such as split-tunneling or military-grade encryption.
+Many will even mine your internet traffic for data that can be sold to third-party advertisers.

 Which version of Tomato should you use?